-municipalities and school districts.25 These circumstances warrant a hard look at whether special education hearing officer responsibilities should be assigned to OAH by statute, rather than to DEED.
+OAH's ALJs are experienced adjudicators and litigators who historically have charged substantially less per hour than private hearing officers, a cost savings which is passed onto the municipalities and school districts.
+These circumstances warrant a hard look at whether special education hearing officer responsibilities should be assigned to OAH by statute, rather than to DEED.

-Additionally, many special education disputes can be mediated to a successful resolution without costly litigation, and DEED administers a mediation contract with an out-of-state mediator for this purpose.
-Of note, all three of OAH's ALJs who have completed DEED's introductory special education course are experienced mediators who are ready, willing, and able to handle special education mediations, an outcome that would obviate the need for DEED to retain an out-of-state mediator to handle these cases.
+Additionally, many special education disputes can be mediated to a successful resolution without costly litigation.
+Currently, DEED administers a mediation contract with an out-of-state mediator for this purpose.
+However, all three of OAH's ALJs who have completed DEED's introductory special education course are experienced mediators who would be able to handle special education mediations.